The Account Model

 • Private Keys: Private keys are never shared with the VSL network.
 They are used locally to sign messages that authorize balance transfers, claim submissions, and state updates.

-Account contents
+Account Contents

 Each account on the VSL network contains the following core components: